ginjardev/wait_in_python/README.md

 ### Run Parallel Tests

-To run \[parallel tests using PyTest\](<https://www.lambdatest.com/blog/pytest-tutorial-parallel-testing-with-selenium-grid/>), we would have to execute the below command in the terminal:
+To run [parallel tests using PyTest](https://www.lambdatest.com/blog/pytest-tutorial-parallel-testing-with-selenium-grid/), we would have to execute the below command in the terminal:

 ```bash
 pytest -n auto